lauragates1214/feedback-impact-app-product/README.md

 - AI roadmap

 ## Legal Notice
-Developed as part of Dr Laura Gates’s role at Bath Spa University (previous academic name: Dr Laura Purcell-Gates).
+Developed as part of Dr Laura Gates’s role at Bath Spa University (previous name: Laura Purcell-Gates).
 IP belongs to Bath Spa University.
 Shared here with permission as a professional development portfolio.